Nexuher/Chati-Py/README.md

 **[Experimental Version / BUGGY]**

 Kindly note that the current version of Chati_Py may contain a few bugs as it's constantly under development.

-Rest assured, I am actively dedicated to addressing these issues and consistently implementing fixes on a daily basis.

-Your understanding and patience are sincerely appreciated as I pursue to elevate the stability and performance of Chati_Py.